johnnynumberfive-coder/railsproof/README.md

 RailsProof is in early development, but bug reports, test cases, design discussion, and pull requests are welcome.

-For changes to test generation behavior, please include tests demonstrating both the intended behavior and the cases RailsProof should avoid.
+For changes to test generation or deduplication behavior, please include tests demonstrating both:

+- behavior that RailsProof should recognize as equivalent
+- behavior that RailsProof must keep distinct

+False-positive deduplication is especially important to avoid because silently skipping legitimate coverage is worse than generating an occasional duplicate.

-Because RailsProof can modify application test files, changes involving generation, AI output, validation, execution, or rollback should be treated carefully and tested thoroughly.
+Because RailsProof can modify application test files, changes involving generation, AI output, validation, execution, rollback, review persistence, or deduplication should be treated carefully and tested thoroughly.

 ---